istio/istio.io/content/docs/concepts/security/index.md

 both plain text traffic and mutual TLS traffic at the same time.
 This feature greatly improves the mutual TLS onboarding experience.

-Imagine many non-Istio clients communicating with a non-Istio server and the operator wants to migrate to Istio with mutual TLS enabled on that server.
+Many non-Istio clients communicating with a non-Istio server presents a problem for an operator who wants to migrate that server to Istio with mutual TLS enabled.
+Commonly, the operator cannot install an Istio sidecar for all clients at the same time or does not even have the permissions to do so on some clients.
-In practice, it is very common that the operator cannot install Istio sidecar for all clients at the same time or he does not even have operation permission on some clients.
-As a result, even after installing the Istio sidecar on the server, he still cannot enable mutual TLS without breaking existing communications.
+Even after installing the Istio sidecar on the server, the operator cannot enable mutual TLS without breaking existing communications.

-With permissive mode enabled, since the server can accept both plain text and mutual TLS traffic, it provides great flexibility for the onboarding process.
-The server can simply have Istio sidecar installed and take mutual TLS traffic immediately without breaking existing plain text traffic.
-As a result, the clients can gradually install Istio sidecar and send mutual TLS traffic.
-Eventually the operator can lock down to mutual TLS only mode when the migration of all clients are done.
-For more information, visit the [Mutual TLS Migration tutorial](/docs/tasks/security/mtls-migration).
+With the permissive mode enabled, the server accepts both plain text and mutual TLS traffic.
+The mode provides great flexibility for the on-boarding process.
+The server's installed Istio sidecar takes mutual TLS traffic immediately without breaking existing plain text traffic.
+As a result, the operator can gradually install and configure the client's Istio sidecars to send mutual TLS traffic.
+Once the configuration of the clients is complete, the operator can configure the server to mutual TLS only mode.
+For more information, visit the
+[Mutual TLS Migration tutorial](/docs/tasks/security/mtls-migration).

 #### Secure naming